smandla/socialnetwork_mongo/README.md

 Thoughts

-- GET all thoughts
+- GET all thoughts (DONE)
-- GET single thought by id
+- GET single thought by id (DONE)
-- POST create new thought and push to user's thoughts array field
+- POST create new thought and push to user's thoughts array field (DONE)
 - PUT update thought by \_id
 - DELETE remove thought by \_id